youssef-mansor/TheAgentCompany/CONTRIBUTING.md

 # Contributing

-Thanks for your interest in contributing to JobBench!
+Thanks for your interest in contributing to The Agent Company!
 We welcome and appreciate contributions.
-To report bugs, create a [GitHub issue](https://github.com/neulab/JobBench/issues/new).
+To report bugs, create a [GitHub issue](https://github.com/neulab/TheAgentCompany/issues/new).

 If want to know how to edit code on serer side or task image, please echeck [DEVELOPMENT.md](./DEVELOPMENT.md)